Thein-Naing/TestGorillaChallangesFromInterview/README.md

 (To be able to answer these type of questions, you must good enough in computer science but I can answer a bit only)

 e.Technical and analytical skills test for programming and problem solving (you need to write down  with pencil on paper to illustrate answers for problems)

+5. They want your comments afetr finishing each session (how do you feel the test)and after all finished you have to submit another form for your personal informations such as degree/diploma e.t.c.